-- \\Notebook for note taking/assignments/in class writing/opening assignments - \\Folder to organize/save all work for final portfolio SAVE EVERYTHING! - \\At least 5 essay exam books (large) available at the bookstore
+- Notebook for note taking/assignments/in class writing/opening assignments - Folder to organize/save all work for midvear and final portfolio SAVE EVERYTHING! - At least 5 essay exam books (large) used for Unit Work and In Class Writing available at the bookstore reflection essay (written in class).
+The spring writing assignments include: An interview project, a profile essay, a critical/reflection essay (written in class), an ethnographic project, a critical essay, and a self-reflection essay.